New Year - New Goals

 To my quilty and creative friends, read these tips, pick a few that resonate, make some goals, follow through, and remember to give yourself some grace when life inevitably happens.

-Tip #1: Figure out What is Most Important to You
+Tip #1: Figure out What Quilt Projects are Most Important to You

 Look around at your creative endeavors, what is it that brings you joy?
 Do you love the process of picking out colors?
 The excitement of finding new quilt patterns?
 Interacting with people that love your passion too?
 Try to identify what is it that brings meaning and purpose to your creative passions.